-1 Students are required to take particular courses in some areas of the Common Core that fulfill both general education and major requirements.
+Students are required to take particular courses in some areas of the Common Core that fulfill both general education and major requirements.
 If students do not take the required courses in the Common Core, they will have to take additional credits to complete their degree requirements.

-2 Whichever Flexible Core category is not fulfilled at Queensborough will be completed at John Jay, as stipulated by the waiver granted by CUNY.

-3 In addition to the required 60-credit program at Queensborough Community College, students will need to take a four-credit John Jay course, Chemistry 220, Quantitative Analysis, to enter John Jay as juniors.
+- Whichever Flexible Core category is not fulfilled at Queensborough will be completed at John Jay, as stipulated by the waiver granted by CUNY. - Continuing students may complete the 3-course sequence (PH-411, PH-412 and PH-413) for PH-401 and PH-402. - In addition to the required 60-credit program at Queensborough Community College, students will need to take a four-credit John Jay course, Chemistry 220, Quantitative Analysis, to enter John Jay as juniors.
 This course is a prerequisite for junioryear laboratories at John Jay and will be offered each summer at John Jay as a bridge course into the B.S. in Forensic Science.